Faculty & Staff Resources

 In addition to writing and distributing articles and press releases, we also perform the following communications and marketing activities that help advance the college and contribute to alumni engagement, fundraising, and more:

-- Publicizing events and programs through the use of appropriate communications channels and photography
+- Publicizing events and programs through the use of appropriate communications channels, including the Cheatham lobby video monitor

 - Managing the college brand assets and offering guidance for their use

 - Creating content for and designing college publications

 - Developing and maintaining the college website

 - Managing the college social media accounts

 - Offering guidance and best practices related to newsletters, social media, writing for the web, and print publications